JetBrains/Qodana/topics/cloud-api.md

 <show-structure for="chapter" depth="3"/>

-<link-summary>The Public API lets you create teams, projects, and obtain a list of users in %cloud% and %premlite% using
+<link-summary>The public API lets you create teams, projects, and obtain a list of users in %cloud% and %premlite% using
 your build pipelines.</link-summary>

-The Public API lets you create <a href="cloud-teams.topic">teams</a>, <a href="cloud-projects.topic">projects</a>, and obtain a list of %cloud% and %premlite% organization users using your build pipelines.
+The public API lets you create <a href="cloud-teams.topic">teams</a>, <a href="cloud-projects.topic">projects</a>, and obtain a list of %cloud% and %premlite% organization users using your build pipelines.
 This feature is available only under the [Ultimate Plus license](pricing.md).